rhvdbergh/SQLite-Library-Manager/README.md

 # SQLite-Library-Manager
 Treehouse Techdegree Project 10: Library Manager using Express, Pug, SQLite3 and Sequelize ORM

+## How to install
+- On the command line, run `npm install`
+- On the command line, run `node npm start`
+- Point a browser to `localhost:3000`

 ## Treehouse Instructions:
 You've been tasked with creating a library management system for a small library.
 The librarian has been using a simple sqlite database and has been entering data in manually.
 The librarian wants a more intuitive way to handle the library's books, patrons and loans.